malamatenia/learnable-handwriter/README.md

 ### Paper figures :bar_chart:
-A notebook is also provided to produce the paper results and graphs:
+A notebook demo.ipynb is also provided to reproduce the paper results and graphs with adjustable code for custom data.
- *MV: add the analysis and paper figures directly in the repo*

 ## Install :rocket:
 ```shell